-'The place has generated a peace and tranquility all of its own.
+'The place has generated a peace and tranquillity all of its own.
 People come here to enjoy the peaceful atmosphere—the tranquil bush' (Jack Venman, cited in Walding 1992).

-- Ashman, Kirsten 1998, A tribute to Jack Venman in honour of a true bushman, Bernborough Press, Oakey, Queensland.
+- Ashman, Kirstin 1998, A tribute to Jack Venman in honour of a true bushman, Bernborough Press, Oakey, Queensland.

 - Griffith University, Institute of Applied Environmental Research 1992, Venman Bushland Reserve: a historical outline, unpublished manuscript, Griffith University, Brisbane.

-- Walding, Richard 1992, A true tale from the bush, Jack Venman's dtory as told to Richard Walding, unpublished manuscript, Brisbane.
+- Walding, Richard 1992, A true tale from the bush, Jack Venman's story as told to Richard Walding, unpublished manuscript, Brisbane.

 - There are currently no park alerts for this park.